Categories: Breakfast & Brunch

 This post may contain affiliate links.
 Please read our disclaimer policy for details.
 As an Amazon Associate we earn from qualifying purchases.

-What is a tamago sando?
+What is a Tamago Sando?

 Tamago sando is an egg salad sandwich that tastes nicely creamy and sweet.